 Here’s the thing: You might lose some clients in the short-term.
 There might be a bit of a transition phase, but you’ll receive business mentorship every step of the way from OPEX HQ and will be way better off in the long-term than you ever could be as a group class gym owner.

-Take it from Glen Oliver, a former CrossFit affiliate owner who transitioned into OPEX Gatwick in the UK.
+Take it from Glen Oliver, a former CrossFit affiliate owner who transitioned his gym in the UK.

 He was scared, worried, fearful of change, but he knew it had to be done.
 Over the course of five years, 500 people had come in and signed up for group classes at his affiliate, most of whom fell off as quickly as they signed up.
 The system he was working in was broken, and he was tired of it.
 He hit rock bottom, so to speak, and decided it was time to change.

 Oliver admitted he did lose a few clients, but he was able to start charging more as an individual program design-based OPEX Gym, and the members he does have now are “lifers,” he said.

 “They get what we’re trying to do,” he added.

 As a result, Oliver no longer loses members—his client retention was perfect the month he made the switch to OPEX—and no longer beats his head against the wall figuring out how to bring in new ones each month.

 In every way, he’s better off today, he said.
 And so are his clients.
 And his coaches.

 Oliver, and Megan Sweet from OPEX HQ, offered their top tips for anyone thinking about switching to becoming an OPEX-licensed gym—to make the transition as smooth as possible:

 Sweet says the most important thing is you really need to believe in individual program design and how it’s better for the coach, the client and the business.
 It’s not enough to just want to change or move away from the CrossFit brand.
 You need to be truly passionate about individualized fitness, she explained.